lammps/lammps/doc/src/Intro_overview.rst

 Overview of LAMMPS
 ------------------

 LAMMPS is a classical molecular dynamics (MD) code that models ensembles of particles in a liquid, solid, or gaseous state.
 It can model atomic, polymeric, biological, solid-state (metals, ceramics, oxides), granular, coarse-grained, or macroscopic systems using a variety of interatomic potentials (force fields) and boundary conditions.
-It can model 2d or 3d systems with only a few particles up to millions or billions.
+It can model 2d or 3d systems with sizes ranging from only a few particles up to billions.

-LAMMPS can be built and run on a laptop or desktop machine, but is designed for parallel computers.
+LAMMPS can be built and run on single laptop or desktop machines, but is designed for parallel computers.
 It will run in serial and on any parallel machine that supports the `MPI <mpi_>`_ message-passing library.
-This includes shared-memory boxes and distributed-memory clusters and supercomputers.
-Parts of LAMMPS also support `OpenMP multi-threading <omp_>`_, vectorization and GPU acceleration.
+This includes shared-memory multicore, multi-CPU servers and distributed-memory clusters and supercomputers.
+Parts of LAMMPS also support `OpenMP multi-threading <omp_>`_, vectorization, and GPU acceleration.

 .. _mpi: https://en.wikipedia.org/wiki/Message_Passing_Interface
 .. _lws: https://www.lammps.org